Introduction to Red Hat Subscription Management

 Subscription Asset Manager

-Subscription Asset Manager is an on-premise subscription management application running inside the customer’s infrastructure.
+In lieu of using Customer Portal to manage subscriptions, Subscription Asset Manager (SAM) is available (included in a RHEL subscription) as an on-premise subscription management application running inside the customer’s infrastructure.
 Entitlements from the customer’s account are exported to Subscription Asset Manager via a manifest from the Customer Portal thus allowing the customer centralize control of the subscription assets.
 Subscription Asset Manager can define independent groups, called organizations, that systems and users can be granted access to.
-Although Subscription Asset Manager controls the entitlements locally, Red Hat content is still provided by Red Hat's hosted Content Delivery Network (CDN) with Subscription Asset Manager serving as a gateway.
+Although Subscription Asset Manager controls the entitlements locally, Red Hat content is still provided by Red Hat's hosted Content Delivery Network (CDN) with Subscription Asset Manager serving as a gateway or proxy.

 Value to Customer